minicoohei/tokenpocket.github.io/en/terms.md

 ### VI.
 Change, Suspension, Termination of TokenPocket Service

 1. You acknowledge and accept that TokenPocket may, at its sole discretion, provide only a part of services for the time being, suspend certain services or provide new services in the future.
 When we change our services, your continuous use of TokenPocket is deemed as your acceptance of this Agreement and revisions of this Agreement.
 2. You shall first complete the Questionnaire and reach the score required by TokenPocket before you use TokenPocket.
 The Questionnaire will check whether you have sufficient knowledge of blockchain, so as to avoid to the extent possible that you will not mishandle TokenPocket or cause any risks to the security of your Tokens.
 If you fail to pass the Questionnaire, TokenPocket may refuse to provide all or part of the services on TokenPocket to you.
 3. You understand that TokenPocket may suspend services under the following circumstances:

-    a) due to the maintenance, upgrading, failure of equipment and blockchain system and the interruption of communications etc., which lead to the suspension of the operation of TokenPocket;
+    a. due to the maintenance, upgrading, failure of equipment and blockchain system and the interruption of communications etc., which lead to the suspension of the operation of TokenPocket;
-    b) due to force majeure events including but not limited to typhoon, earthquake, tsunami, flood, power outage, war, or terrorist attacks, or computer viruses, Trojan Horse, hacker attacks, system instability or government behaviors and other reasons, TokenPocket is unable to provide services or in TokenPocket’ reasonable opinion, continuous provision of services would result in significant risks;
+    b. due to force majeure events including but not limited to typhoon, earthquake, tsunami, flood, power outage, war, or terrorist attacks, or computer viruses, Trojan Horse, hacker attacks, system instability or government behaviors and other reasons, TokenPocket is unable to provide services or in TokenPocket’ reasonable opinion, continuous provision of services would result in significant risks;
-    c) due to other events which TokenPocket cannot control or reasonably predicate.
+    c. due to other events which TokenPocket cannot control or reasonably predicate.

 4. TokenPocket reserves the right to unilaterally suspend or terminate all or part of the function of TokenPocket under the following circumstances:

-    a) death of Users;
+    a. death of Users;
-    b) if you steal others’ wallets information or mobile devices;
+    b. if you steal others’ wallets information or mobile devices;
-    c) if you provide false Personal Information on TokenPocket;
+    c. if you provide false Personal Information on TokenPocket;
-    d) if you refuse to allow mandatory update of TokenPocket;
+    d. if you refuse to allow mandatory update of TokenPocket;
-    e) if you use TokenPocket to commit illegal or criminal activities;
+    e. if you use TokenPocket to commit illegal or criminal activities;
-    f) if you hinder the normal use of TokenPocket by other Users;
+    f. if you hinder the normal use of TokenPocket by other Users;
-    g) if you pretend to be staff or management personnel of TokenPocket;
+    g. if you pretend to be staff or management personnel of TokenPocket;
-    h) if you threaten the normal operation of TokenPocket computer system by attack, invasion, alternation or any other means;
+    h. if you threaten the normal operation of TokenPocket computer system by attack, invasion, alternation or any other means;
-    i) if you use TokenPocket to send spams;
+    i. if you use TokenPocket to send spams;
-    j) if you spread rumors which endanger the goodwill of TokenPocket and TokenPocket;
+    j. if you spread rumors which endanger the goodwill of TokenPocket and TokenPocket;
-    k) if you conduct any illegal activities, breach this Agreement etc. or other circumstances under which TokenPocket reasonably considers necessary to suspend services.
+    k. if you conduct any illegal activities, breach this Agreement etc. or other circumstances under which TokenPocket reasonably considers necessary to suspend services.

 5. You are entitled to export your wallets within a reasonable amount of time if TokenPocket changes, suspends or terminates its services.